Milano Unica special: Canepa’s conference on developing environmentally-sustainable patents

 Significant results were achieved from the first industrial application in partnership with Italdenim, after signing a licensing agreement with Canepa which encouraged the Inveruno-based company to industrialise the SAVEtheWATER® process.
 “Not only can we avoid using around 80 tons of PVA a year, – Italdenim General Manager Roberto Tedeschi pointed out –, but also we have been able to eliminate a number of chemical products, which would not have been possible with the traditional process.
 Moreover, with the SAVEtheWATER® process, we can reduce the use of water by 60% and energy by 40%, which is great news for the environment.”
 Canepa subjected the entire SAVEtheWATER® production process to an examination by Bureau Veritas to obtain certification and has a close working relationship with the Associazione Tessile e Salute (Health and Textile Association), which oversees the National Observatory for textiles, clothing, leather and footwear, in order to implement a system of control for textile products sold nationwide.

 At the Milano Unica meeting, the production process for silk ties was also presented.
-The patent developed in collaboration with TFA srl and Tinteco srl, enables the substance methacrylamide, which is classified as toxic and neurotoxic, to be eliminated, replacing it with a standardised and officially non-toxic substance whose biocompatible chemical composition has also been approved by the US Food and Drugs Administration.
+The patent developed in collaboration with TFA srl and Tinteco srl, has allowed us to replace the methacrylamide with a substance registered as non-toxic, biocompatible and harmonized, with a chemical composition, which has also been approved by the US Food & Drug Administration.

 FLAME RETARDANT PROCESS